rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 ## Overview

-In this blog post, we will deep dive in the traffic management, ingress routing of Service Mesh and the components involved for getting traffic into our applications deployed within our Service Mesh.
+In this blog post, we will deep dive into the traffic management and ingress routing of Service Mesh, and the components involved to get traffic into our applications deployed within our Service Mesh.

 NOTE: this blog post is supported by the [istio-files repository](https://github.com/rcarrata/istio-files) located in my personal Github